ministryofjustice/hmpps-base-container-images/images/python/README.md

 ## Notes

-- Add dependencies hmpps-python-lib and any other like veracode-api-signing, azure-identity etc in your pyproject.toml file and
+- Add dependencies hmpps-sre-python-lib and any other like veracode-api-signing, azure-identity etc in your pyproject.toml file and then run `uv sync`

 ## Usage (multi-stage)